-Step 1 Within five (5) business days of receiving notification from the Vice President of Instruction, the student may complete the appeal form and send it to the Dean of the division in which the offense occurred.
+Step 1 Within five (5) business days of receiving notification from the Executive Vice President-Chief Academic Officer, the student may complete the appeal form and send it to the Dean of the division in which the offense occurred.
 The appeal form is available at www.VictoriaCollege.edu/StudentServices.
 Step 2 Within five (5) business days of receiving the appeal form, the Division Dean will forward the student's appeal form and the entire file regarding the alleged academic misconduct to the Chair of the Student Appeals for Academic Matters Committee.
-Step 3 The Chair of the Student Appeals for Academic Matters Committee will invite the student, the instruction, the Division Dean, and the Vice President of Instruction to file statements with the committee.
+Step 3 The Chair of the Student Appeals for Academic Matters Committee will invite the student, the instruction, the Division Dean, and the Executive Vice President-Chief Academic Officer to file statements with the committee.
 The committee will then decide by majority vote whether or not to formally review the case.
 The committee must formally review the cases in which a student has appealed suspension or dismissal.
 Step 4 If the committee formally reviews the case, it will convene within five (5) business days after reviewing the completed appeal form.
-When the committee reviews a case, it may concur with or reverse the instructor's and Vice President's findings of fact regarding the guilt and/or the recommended sanction(s).
-If the committee concurs with the findings of fact regarding guilt but does not agree with the imposed sanction, it will return its decision and its recommendation of an appropriate sanction to the Vice President of Instruction, who will inform with the Division Dean and the faculty member of the decision.
-The student will have the right of class attendance and participation during the consideration of any appeal only when approved by the Vice President of Instruction
+When the committee reviews a case, it may concur with or reverse the instructor's and Executive Vice President-Chief Academic Officer's findings of fact regarding the guilt and/ or the recommended sanction(s).
+If the committee concurs with the findings of fact regarding guilt but does not agree with the imposed sanction, it will return its decision and its recommendation of an appropriate sanction to the Executive Vice President-Chief Academic Officer, who will inform with the Division Dean and the faculty member of the decision.
+The student will have the right of class attendance and participation during the consideration of any appeal only when approved by the Executive Vice President-Chief Academic Officer.